 The workplace can be a challenging environment: an amalgam of tight deadlines and dull routines.
 Sometimes, even companies that pay salaries above industry standards see a high turnover rate among their employees.
 This is because a high salary by itself cannot meet a worker’s personal needs for fulfillment.
-If you put a premium on your workforce, you could consider conducting fun team building events as a reward for valuable employees.
+If you put a premium on your workforce, you could consider conducting fun team building events as a

 When people graduate from university and enter the workforce, they think that they will leave cliques behind.
 The reality, however, is that like-minded individuals inevitably band together and spend time with one another.
 Not to say that cliques are altogether bad, but as a manager, your end goal is to have your team work efficiently and effectively together, regardless of personality.

 Corporate events are held both to reward employees for their hard work and stellar performance as well as to foster teamwork in the workplace.
 But unless well managed, individuals continue to drift to their own little

 Creativity is the new currency.
 As consumer appetite for new technology and innovation grows, the challenge rests upon the shoulders of businesses to find new ways to adapt to these changes.
 And these changes are no longer confined to Silicon Valley.
 The challenge to find new ways of doing things has spread all over cities like Tokyo, New York and Sydney.
 Teambuilding is an ideal activity to foster creativity among leaders and the workforce.